-2.10.b.
-The program must maintain a ratio of at least one core faculty member to each fellow appointed to the program. ^(Core)
+- 2.10.b.
+The program must maintain a ratio of at least one core faculty member to every two fellows appointed to the program. ^(Core) - 2.10.c.
+At a minimum, each required core faculty member, excluding program leadership, must be provided with support equal to a dedicated minimum of 10 percent FTE for educational and administrative responsibilities that do not involve direct patient care.
+(Core)